Leading Ladies of STEM

-Meet five of the smart, innovative women who lead STEM initiatives at Southern New Hampshire University.
+Meet six of the smart, innovative women who lead STEM initiatives at Southern New Hampshire University.
 Read their bios and find out what advice they have for women starting out in the STEM field.

 "Never underestimate yourself.
 You are smart.
 You are creative.
 You are a problem solver.
 Believe in the power of you!"